-CSC 150 Computer Programming II (3) This course will continue the development of discipline in program design, in style and expression, and in debugging and testing, especially for larger programs.
+CSC 150 Computer Programming II (3)

+This course will continue the development of discipline in program design, in style and expression, and in debugging and testing, especially for larger programs.
 It will also introduce algorithms analysis and basic aspects of string processing, recursion, internal search/sort methods, and simple data structures.

 Prerequisite: A grade of C or better in CSC 130.

+2

+റ

+A T A L O G 2011 - 2012

+CSC 195 Special Topics (1-5)

+Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 195 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

-CSC 201 Introduction to Computer Organization (3) This course gives the organization and structuring of the major hardware components of computers.
+CSC 201 Introduction to Computer Organization (3)

+This course gives the organization and structuring of the major hardware components of computers.
 It provides the fundamentals of logic design and the mechanics of information transfer and control within a digital computer system.
-Prerequisite: CSC 130; MAT140 recommended.
-CSC 202 Assembly Language Programming (3) This course will provide basic concepts of programming systems, introduce computer architecture, and introduce an assembly language.
+Prerequisite: CSC 130; MAT 140 recommended.

+CSC 202 Assembly Language Programming (3)

+This course will provide basic concepts of programming systems, introduce computer architecture, and introduce an assembly language.
 Prerequisite: CSC 150; MAT 140.

-CSC 295 Special Topics (1-3)
+CSC 295 Special Topics (1-5)

-Topics in computer science depending on the needs and interests of the student.
+Special Topics in the discipline, designed primarily for sophomores.
+Students may enroll in 295 Special Topics multiple times, as long as the topics differ.
 Prerequisite: Permission of the instructor.

 CSC 305 Introduction to File Processing (3)

 This course will introduce concepts and techniques of structuring data on bulk storage devices, provide experience in the use of bulk storage devices, and provide the foundation for applications of data structures and file processing techniques.

 Prerequisite: CSC 150; MAT 140.